Apple's new iPad Pro leaks ahead of rumored event

 An iPad boost for Thunderbolt?

-Thunderbolt ports offer high speed connections to devices like external monitors, storage systems and multiport docks.
+Thunderbolt ports offer high-speed connections to devices like external monitors, storage systems and multiport docks.
 They also can be used to attach charging cables.
 It's an Intel technology, but Apple has championed it over the last decade with its Macs.

 Looking at the side of a device, you likely won't notice a difference between Thunderbolt and USB-C. Thunderbolt adopted USB-C's physical connector, making it easier for device makers to add Thunderbolt support without requiring an unusual port on the side of a laptop.